Private Day Tours

 If you cancel your tour the following cancellation penalties apply and we strongly recommend you take out suitable travel insurance to cover you in the event you have to cancel your tour:

-Less than 90 days notice: loss of 100% of tour cost
+From 34 days before arrival date onwards: Loss of 100% of tour cost

 Please note: credit card payments will be refunded less any fees we were charged by PayPal to receive your payment.
 PayPal may also charge you a fee for receiving our refund payment.
 Refunds will be sent in £ sterling and we are not liable for any differences caused by currency fluctuations.
 In some circumstances PayPal does not charge us for making refunds, in which case we will not charge you a fee and you will get back the full amount.